sentry-demos/django/README.md

 ## Configuring Sentry

-The Sentry client library requires a [DSN generated from Sentry](https://docs.sentry.io/quickstart/#configure-the-dsn) which is specifies which project the event is sent to.
-Add the import and configuration code in `settings.py`:
+The Sentry client library requires a [DSN generated from Sentry](https://docs.sentry.io/quickstart/#configure-the-dsn) which  specifies the project events will be sent to.
+Add the import and configuration code to `settings.py`:

  ```
 import sentry_sdk